Join The Brightmoor Farmstead Incubator Project

 Brightmoor Farmstead Incubator Project

-The Brightmoor Farmstead Incubator Project is a unique initiative by the Brightmoor Artisans Collective (BAC) designed to support and empower BIPOC (Black, Indigenous, and People of Color) residents in the Brightmoor area.
+The Brightmoor Farmstead Incubator Project is an initiative of Brightmoor Artisans Collective (BAC) designed to support and empower BIPOC (Black, Indigenous, and People of Color) residents in the Brightmoor area.
 Our goal is to promote food system equity and economic development in our neighborhood by assisting BIPOC residents in establishing an agricultural Community Land Trust and Producers Cooperative comprised of local BIPOC farmers.

 Did you know that almost half of Brightmoor is home to food desert census tracts?
-This reality means that many community members face limited access to fresh, affordable and nutritious food.
+This reality means that many community members face limited access to fresh, affordable, nutritious food.
+As a majority BIPOC community, this lack of food access mirrors food apartheid throughout the city of Detroit.

-At BAC, we are determined to change this situation!
+At BAC, we are committed to supporting equitable ownership of food production in Brightmoor.
 By transforming vacant city land into urban farmsteads, we can enhance local access to fresh, healthy food, benefiting everyone in the area.

 Do you already have plans for a lot in Brightmoor?